 Students are encouraged to consult with their advisor prior to withdrawing from classes and to contact the Office of Financial Aid and the Cashier’s Office for questions regarding fee liability or financial aid awards.
 Students who withdraw are not enrolled in the class as of the date the withdrawal is processed.
 Enrollment status (i.e. full-time, part-time) will be adjusted based on the date of withdrawal.
 Withdrawals count as an attempted course for repeat course surcharges and excess hours.
 Individual class withdrawals may not be processed after the published deadline(s) in the Academic Calendar.
 Students who do not officially withdraw will be assigned a standard letter grade reflective of the performance in the course.
 See Late Withdrawal Policy below.

-Degree-seeking students will not be able to withdraw from their last remaining course using the online portal; students should contact the Office of the Registrar to withdraw from their final course.
+Students should contact the Office of the Registrar to withdraw from their final course (considered an University Withdrawal).
 Students withdrawing from all courses prior to the end of the 10th week* of a full semester will receive a grade of “W”.
 Withdrawals from all courses during the first four weeks receive a partial refund.
 Withdrawals after the 10th week of a full semester are considered only by appeal.

 Withdrawal from all courses does not prevent registration for future terms.
 Students are not required to apply for readmission unless they have not enrolled at UWF for three or more consecutive academic semesters (including summers).
 Students are encouraged to consult with their advisors before withdrawing from classes and to contact the Office of Financial Aid and the Cashier’s Office for questions regarding fee liability or financial aid awards.
 Students who withdraw from all classes are considered not enrolled as of the date the withdrawal is processed.
 Enrollment status will be adjusted based on the date of withdrawal.